blcxtranslations/blcx/_translated/chapter-0033.md

 Five days passed like this.
 Lin Xuan got up off the ground and stretched his stiff body.
 These few days and nights of purifying was really tiring, but the haul was considerable.
 In total, he had three bottles, which was equal to three hundred low-grade pills, and nine mid grade pills.

 In terms of volume, this was already frightening.
 Lin Xuan's reason for purifying so many was to be prepared against mishaps.
-After all, in the pills and medicines of the cultivation world, this kind of Purified Essence pill for the Spirit Gathering stage was the lowest grade of pills and the trashiest kind.
+After all, in the pills and medicines of the cultivation world, this kind of Purified Essence pill for the Spirit Condensation stage was the lowest grade of pills and the trashiest kind.
 As to the value of these pills as currency, Lin Xuan had no concept of how much they were actually worth.
 So just in case, he brought this many with him as insurance.

 He did not want a situation where he did not have enough pills to purchase the skill he wanted!